Symbols of Francoism: Towns and villages

 Today, there are a number of towns that preserve the memory of Franco in their official names.
 The only one which has the status of a municipality is Llanos del Caudillo, with 726 inhabitants.
-Many other towns and cities that had similar names for decades, such as El Ferrol del Caudillo (until 1982, in the province of La Coruña), or Barbate de Franco (until 1998, in the province of Cadiz), withdrew references to Franco after the restoration of democracy.
+Many other towns and cities that had similar names for decades, such as El Ferrol del Caudillo (until 1982, in the province of A Coruña), or Barbate de Franco (until 1998, in the province of Cádiz), withdrew references to Franco after the restoration of democracy.
 Franco wanted to honour generals from the Nationalist side by ascribing their names to various locations, and most still retain these names.
 Such is the case of San Leonardo de Yagüe, where General Juan Yagüe was born, or Alcocero de Mola, where General Emilio Mola died in a plane crash during the war.

 The case of Numancia de la Sagra (Toledo) is another example; since the Middle Ages, this town was known as Azaña, but during the Civil War this coincided with the first name of the then Spanish President, Manuel Azaña, so it was replaced in 1936.
 The original name, Azaña, means wheel (Arab-Moorish word).
 The town is now called "Numancia", after the regiment which captured it, and "Sagra" for the region it belongs to.